mristin/bimprove-scenarios/evolving_plan/scenario.md

 The <ref name="extension_update" /> of the internal <modelref name="bim_extended" />
 occurs much more frequently than the official <ref name="revision" />s.
-For example, when a new <ref name="on-site_logistics#delivery" /> is inserted into the system.
+For example, when a new <ref name="logistics#delivery" /> is inserted into the system.

 **Inconsistencies.**
 On every <ref name="revision" />, there might be inconsistency introduced between